EI regular benefits: Apply

 Electronic ROEs

-Electronic ROEs are sent directly to Service Canada by your employer.
-You don't need to request copies from your employer to provide to us.
+Electronic ROEs (records with a serial number that begins with M, S, W or Y) are sent directly to Service Canada by your employer.
+You don't have to ask employers for copies in order to give them to us.

 Paper ROEs

 If your employer issues paper ROEs, you must request copies of all ROEs issued for you in the past 52 weeks or since the start of your last claim, whichever is shorter.
 You'll need to provide them to us as soon as possible after you submit your EI application.
-You can mail them or drop them off at a Service Canada Centre.
+You can:

 Note

-We use an automated system to review and process ROEs.
+We use an automated system to review ROEs related to a claim.
 This system is closely monitored and all its actions are tracked.
-If the system identifies any issues, we'll review the ROE manually.
+If the system identifies any issues with an ROE, the ROE is removed from the automated system for manual review.

 We use this system according to the Government of Canada's Directive on Automated Decision-Making.